ADGEfficiency/world-models-dev/blog-post/2019-12-25-world-models-draft.md

 # Memory

-Conditional, discriminative
+## Why do we remember?

+For a human, memory has many roles.

+For our World Models agent, the agent remembers past transitions in order to predict future transitions.

+## The World Models memory

+The memory of the World Models agent is a discriminative model, that models the conditional probability:

 $$ P(z' | z, a) $$

-The primary role of the memory in the World Models agent is **prediction**.
-The reason for this is that prediction is useful for control.
+The primary role of the memory in the World Models agent is compression of the future into a low dimensional representation $h$.

-This is one of the most important lessons for a data scientist - so important that it defines data science for me

->> DEFN
+This low comression of time $h$ is the hidden state of an LSTM.

-Compression of time (use lstm hidden state) - predict next step, but learn a longer representation of time via hidden state (specifically $h$)
+The LSTM to trained only to predict the next latent vector $z'$, but learns a longer representation of time via hidden state (specifically $h$)

-Fig
+The memory's life is made easier by being able to predict in the low dimensional space learnt by the VAE.

+The memory has two components - an LSTM and a Gaussian Mixture head.
+Both these together form a mixed density network.

-##  Mixtures
+##  Gaussian Mixtures

-Arbitrary conditional probability distributions
-- Flex to model general distribution functions
-- no assumption of independent variables in the pred
+A Gaussian mixture can model arbitrary conditional probability distributions.
+It requires no assumption of individual variables in the prediction, even though we learn a diagonal covariance (do we???).

-- use variance as measure of uncertainty
+In a more general setting, the variances learnt by a Gaussian mixture can be used as a measure of uncertainty.

 A primary motivation behind using a mixture of distributions is that we can approximate **multi-modal** distributions.